theonjs/theon/README.md

 We have the following requirements:

-- The HTTP API only uses JSON as interchange format.
+- The HTTP API only uses JSON as an interchange format.
 - We have to pass a header to define the API version we want to use.
-- Certain resources are protected and we must to pass an authorization token.
+- Certain resources are protected and we must pass an authorization token.

 We have the following HTTP interface: